Grand Bay (New Brunswick)

 The Grand Bay is a body of water at the confluence of the Wolastoq and Kennebecasis rivers in southern New Brunswick, Canada.
 The bay is approximately 19.7 km2 and spans across the boundary between Saint John and Kings counties.

 The Grand Bay's northern terminus is generally accepted to be Brandy Point on the western bank of the Wolastoq and Lands End on the Kingston Peninsula.
 To the south, the Grand Bay extends to Boars Head in Saint John's west side where the river splits into the South Bay and the Pokiok Narrows.
 From Boars Head to Lands End, the Grand Bay extents 2.4 miles northwest and averages over 0.9 mile in width.
 Its eastern extremity is the head of Kennebecasis Island, beyond which are the Kennebecasis Bay and Milkish Channel.
-At times, the water is quite rough got the passage of small craft.
+At times, the water is quite rough for the passage of small craft.

 Name

 It is often claimed that the Grand Bay was named by Samuel de Champlain in 1604, but this story is likely apocryphal.
 Champlain does not mention this visit in his journals.
 While Champlain describes crossing the Revering Falls and entering a wider section of the river with three islands – likely Crow Island, Middle Island, and Goat Island – he is explicit that they did not venture any further up the river.
 W. F. Ganong's work on place names in New Brunswick does not list the Grand Bay as one of the names given by Champlain either, suggesting that it was given by later Acadian settlers sometime over the next one hundred and fifty years.

 The Wolastoqiyik referred to the Grand Bay as Pekweetaypaykek or Pehqitkopekek.
 However, it is possible that this name is only a translation of the French name and not the original.

 Both Pekweetaypaykek and Grand Bay have been adopted as names for settlements along the banks of the Grand Bay.